gt-scheduler/website/README.md

 ## Credits

-Credits to **Jason Park** (https://github.com/64json/gt-scheduler) for initially developing the web application and helping the Georgia Tech Community in scheduling their courses.
+Credits to **Jason Park** (https://github.com/64json/gt-scheduler) for initially developing the popular web application and helping the Georgia Tech Community in making course registration an easier task.